pykong/Borg-DQN/README.md

 ### Replay Memory

-The shared replay memory employs Redis to hold game transitions.
-Redis is not only performant but also allows storing the transitions as serialized protobuf messages, due to its byte-safe characteristics.
+The shared replay memory employs [Redis](https://redis.io/) to hold game transitions.
+Redis is not only performant but also allows storing the transitions as serialized **protobuf** messages, due to its byte-safe characteristics.

+Redis however does not natively support queues, as demanded by the use case.
+The workaround used is to emulate queue behavior by the client-side execution of the [`LTRIM`](https://redis.io/commands/ltrim/) command.

 ### Memory Monitor